ucdavisdatalab/workshop_research_computing/chapters/03_case_by_case_core.md

 ===========================

 This chapter covers case-by-case core practices for reproducibility.
-These are practices for which the benefits outweigh the costs, but which don't apply to every project.
+These are practices which don't apply to every project, but are beneficial or even essential when they do apply.
 For instance, projects that will never be distributed do not necessarily need a license, so choosing a license is listed here.
 DataLab adopts these practices for all projects for which they are relevant, and we recommend you do too.

 Documentation